 Noteworthy experience includes:

 - Serving as lead trial counsel for clients involving royalty interests in the Eagle Ford Shale Play.
 Jonathan argued and won summary judgment in the 81st District Court in Karnes County, Texas.
 The judgment also granted attorneys’ fees in favor of the clients.
 The losing party appealed.
 Jonathan argued the case before the Texas Fourth Court of Appeals which affirmed the judgment in favor of clients.
 The Texas Supreme Court denied the losing party's request for review.

-- Lead counsel for an oil and gas exploration company in defending a lawsuit brought in Louisiana state court by over 10 separate oil and gas companies related to an alleged breach of a contract concerning the acquisition of 3-D seismic.
+- Lead counsel for an oil and gas exploration company in defending a lawsuit brought in Louisiana state court by 10 separate oil and gas companies related to an alleged breach of a contract concerning the acquisition of 3-D seismic.
 The case also involved trade secret claims brought on behalf of client.
 The case was tried before a judge in a two week trial in Beauregard Parish, Louisiana in late 2011.
 The Plaintiffs originally sought over $270 million dollars in alleged damages.
 Ultimately, the trial judge dismissed all of the Plaintiffs’ claims except for one of the Plaintiffs whereby a judgment for lost royalties of $16 million was entered.
 This portion of the judgment was later reversed on appeal by the intermediate court of appeal.
 The Louisiana Supreme Court later reversed other portions of the judgment related to breach of contract claims.
 Ultimately, the Plaintiff’s judgment after all appeals was reduced to $2.6 million.
 After the appellate court’s judgment became final, the Plaintiffs filed a motion in district court seeking to recover certain court costs including expert fees totaling over $1.4 million.
 The court held an evidentiary hearing whereby testimony from three separate experts used by the Plaintiffs were cross-examined.
 In a written ruling issued on October 31, 2016, the district court denied or substantially reduced the costs sought by the Plaintiffs whereby the Plaintiffs were only able to recover $90,783 against client.
 A final judgment was entered on December 3, 2016.